-(1) Is defined by the institution in accordance with any applicable requirements of its State or accrediting agency;

-(2) Includes, but is not limited to-

-(i) Attending a synchronous class, lecture, recitation, or field or laboratory activity, physically or online, where there is an opportunity for interaction between the instructor and students;

-(ii) Submitting an academic assignment;

-(iii) Taking an assessment or an exam;

-(iv) Participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction;

-(v) Participating in a study group, group project, or an online discussion that is assigned by the institution; or

-(vi) Interacting with an instructor about academic matters
+- 1. Is defined by the institution in accordance with any applicable requirements of its State or accrediting agency; - 2.
+Includes, but is not limited to - a.
+Attending a synchronous class, lecture, recitation, or field or laboratory activity, physically or online, where there is an opportunity for interaction between the instructor and students; - b.
+Submitting an academic assignment; - c.
+Taking an assessment or an exam; - d.
+Participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction; - e.
+Participating in a study group, group project, or an online discussion that is assigned by the institution; or - f.
+Interacting with an instructor about academic matters